UofT-DSI/deep_learning_topics/slides-resources/10-business_thinking_organization.md

 ##### **AI Center of Excellence (benefits)**

 - Concentration of expertise
-  - Recruiting an maintaining AI talent is very difficult!
+  - Recruiting and maintaining AI talent is very difficult!
 - Economies of scale
-  - By having larger pool of skilled data scientists, you can more smoothly distribute work
+  - By having a larger pool of skilled data scientists, you can more smoothly distribute work
 - Fostering a community of practice
-  - Lessons learned, educational materials, seminars, hackathons, etc
+  - Lessons learned, educational materials, seminars, hackathons, etc.
 - Strategic vision and priority setting
   - By understanding the core technical challenges of AI and its trends, the AICoE is well placed to provide strategic direction as well as vet external vendor systems